Time Series, Persistent Homology and Chirality: Introduction

-The results of this paper should be seen in the general context of search for {\em reparametrization invariant} approaches to data analysis, in our context, to the analysis of time series.
-Changing the coordinates corrupts many traditional tools (such as Fourier analysis, or parametric statistics).
-By contrast, persistence diagrams, or the finer invariants described in this paper, or the characteristics like unimodal category \cite{baryshnikov_minimal_2018} survive compositions with any homeomorphism, and therefore describe patterns independent of the semantics attached to the domain coordinates.
+The results of this paper should be seen in the general context of {\em reparametrization invariant} tools of data analysis, in our situation of analysis of time series.
+Changing the coordinates of the underlying space corrupts many traditional tools (such as Fourier analysis).
+By the contrast, persistence diagrams, their various refinements described in this paper, or the characteristics like unimodal category \cite{baryshnikov_minimal_2018} survive right compositions with homeomorphism, and therefore describe patterns independent of the semantics attached to the domain coordinates.

-The structure of the paper: in Section \ref{sec:ph} we recall basics of persistent homology, merge trees and introduce our notion of chirality.
-In Section \ref{sec:bars} we introduce our tool, automata, and explain how they help to count the bars straddling an interval.
-In Section \ref{sec:brownian} we couple automata and Brownian motions, and use this technique in Section \ref{sec:chir_brown} to evaluate the average numbers of bars of different chiralities in the Brownian motion with constant drift.
-In Section \ref{sec:covar} the 2-point correlation functions for $\ph_0$ is derived.
+The structure of the paper: in Section \ref{sec:ph} we recall basics of persistent homology, merge trees; specialize these definitions to the univatiate case, and introduce our notion of chirality.
+In Section \ref{sec:brownian} we introduce the random persistence diagrams for trajectories of Brownian motions, and use that in Section \ref{sec:chir_brown} to evaluate the average numbers of bars of different chiralities in the Brownian motions with constant drift.
+In Section \ref{sec:covar} we develop the formalism of automata, and use it to compute the 2-point correlation functions for $\ph_0$.

-In Appendix, inter alia, we present an efficient algorithm for computing $\ph_0$ for time series.
+In Appendix we present, inter alia, an efficient algorithm for computing $\ph_0$ for time series, and introduce a monoid structure on merge trees.